On the scientific life of Francesco Pietra

 MARINE NATURAL PRODUCTS AND CORAL REEFS

-¬†With the Chair of Organic Chemistry at the University of Trento, I was given all great means needed to start research on marine natural products, a branch of organic chemistry that was already in my dreams while at the Universita' di Pisa, where I had no means enough for that.
+¬†With the Chair of Organic Chemistry at the University of Trento, I was given great means to start research on marine natural products, a branch of organic chemistry that was already in my dreams while at the Universita' di Pisa, where I had no means enough for that.

-There, I conceived what was a breakthrough in the thinking about natural products: unifying concepts about marine and terrestrial natural products, F. Pietra "Structurally similar natural products in phylogenetically distant marine organisms, and a comparison with terrestrial species" Chemical Society Reviews 1995, 24, 65-71.
+It was in those years that I conceived what was a breakthrough in the thinking about natural products: unifying concepts about marine and terrestrial natural products, F. Pietra "Structurally similar natural products in phylogenetically distant marine organisms, and a comparison with terrestrial species" Chemical Society Reviews 1995, 24, 65-71.

 ALESSANDRO BALLIO AND THE ACCADEMIA DEI LINCEI